The DeFi Report - Sponsor Image The DeFi Report - Industry-leading crypto research trusted by finance pros. Friend & Sponsor Learn more

 Written by William M. Peaster

 William M. Peaster, Senior Writer, has been with Bankless since January 2021.
-Immersed in Ethereum since 2017, he writes the Metaversal newsletter on the onchain frontier, covering everything from AI projects to crypto games, as the team’s lead NFT analyst.
-With a background in creative writing, he writes fiction and publishes art on Ethereum in his free time.
+Immersed in Ethereum since 2017, he covers the onchain frontier with a particular interest in art, games, and other culture apps.
+He has a background in creative writing and writes fiction in his free time.

 No Responses